Sumo: Professional sumo

-To turn professional, wrestlers must have completed at least nine years of compulsory education and meet minimum height and weight requirements.
+To become a professional, wrestlers must have completed at least nine years of compulsory education and meet minimum height and weight requirements.
 In 1994, the Japanese Sumo Association required that all sumo wrestlers be a minimum 173 cm in height.
 This prompted 16-year-old Takeji Harada of Japan (who had failed six previous eligibility tests) to have four separate cosmetic surgeries over a period of 12 months to add an extra 15 cm of silicone to his scalp, which created a large, protruding bulge on his head.
 In response to this, the JSA stated that they would no longer accept aspiring wrestlers who surgically enhanced their height, citing health concerns.
-In 2019, The Japan Times reported that the height requirement was 167 cm, and the weight requirement was 67 kg, although they also claimed that a "blind eye" is turned for those "just shy" of the minimums.
+In 2019, reported that the height requirement was 167 cm, and the weight requirement was 67 kg, although they also claimed that a "blind eye" is turned for those "just shy" of the minimums.
 In 2023 the Sumo Association loosened the height and weight requirements, announcing that prospective recruits not meeting the minimums could still enter sumo by passing a physical fitness exam.

 All sumo wrestlers take wrestling names called shikona (四股名), which may or may not be related to their real names.
 Often, wrestlers have little choice in their names, which are given to them by their stablemasters, or by a supporter or family member who encouraged them into the sport.
 This is particularly true of foreign-born wrestlers.
 A wrestler may change his wrestling name during his career, with some changing theirs several times.